Have you just booked at the campsite in Ille et Vilaine l’Emeraude in Saint Briac sur Mer?

 The seaside resort of Dinard, about 6km from camping Emeraude, attracted the first British tourists in the mid-19th century.
 The villas, the pier and the casino on the seafront give it a special charm and a Belle Epoque style that is well worth a visit.
 You will be within easy reach of the campsite near Saint Malo

-The Château de Fougères castle, to the north-east of the city of Rennes, is one of the most beautiful fortified castles in France.
-Built between the 12th and 15th centuries, the castle and its ramparts and towers are particularly well preserved.
-Built over 400 years ago, the fortress is also a good example of military architecture.
+The castle of Fougères, north-east of Rennes, is one of the most beautiful French castles.
+Built between the 12th and 15th centuries, it is distinguished by the good preservation of its towers and ramparts.
+This building, built over more than 400 years, is a very fine example of military architecture.

 The Pointe du Grouin, between Saint-Malo and Cancale, is one of the most beautiful natural sites on the Breton coast.
 It offers a sensational panoramic view of the bay of Mont-Saint-Michel on one side and Cap Fréhel on the other.
 Several paths allow you to walk along the coast and fill your lungs with iodized air.

 The Musée des Beaux-Arts of the Prefecture of Brittany contains beautiful artistic and archaeological collections.
 Accessible by metro, it will take you to the four corners of the world and to different eras, from Roman antiquities to 20th century paintings.

 This zoological park located between Rennes and Saint-Malo (Pleugueneuc) was built in 1965 next to the castle of the same name.
 During the visit, you will get close to 500 animals and stroll through the castle’s gardens, in a 10-hectare estate.
 For a small fee, you can also visit the castle.

 Like that of Fougères, the castle of Vitré (11th century) is a listed fortified castle.
 It has very beautiful towers, including the Saint-Laurent tower, the former governor’s residence.